Like most, I enjoy celebrating my birthday with fun activities and good company, which is why I like to host a group bike and hike.

 It can be rewarding to do bike maintenance yourself, but if you’re not into it, that’s cool.
 You can enjoy using a bike for transportation without caring about how to change a tire.

+Still, it’s empowering to have a base of knowledge of how your bike works.
+That way, if your bike starts making an odd sound or something feels off, you can do some troubleshooting and perhaps perform a quick fix.
 For me and many of my friends who bike, the desire to tinker with your bike grows the more time you spend on it.
 No doubt this is partly motivated by saving time and money.
 For example, I don’t have to worry about being without my bike while it’s in the shop getting a flat fixed.

 If you decide to try your hand at bicycle mechanics, set the right expectations and have a back-up plan.
 Don’t try to fix your first flat in the 30 minutes before you have to leave for work!
 Instead of having time to enjoy the learning process, anything that goes wrong will undoubtedly result in frustration.
 Plan to give it a try, but know that if your wheel doesn’t go back on quite right, you can then take your bike to the shop, where the mechanic will likely be happy to give you some pointers.